sgoguen/godelian-toolkit/README.md

 * Check out [godelian-toolkit.fsx](godelian-toolkit.fsx)
 * Or look [math-example.fsx](math-example.fsx)

+## Feel Free to Reach Out!

+Please do not hesitate to reach out.
+I would love to hear from you if you have questions, comments, ideas or if you want to talk shop.

+Also, feel free to add issues, bugs, pull requests or to send me your use cases where this doesn't work for you.
+If you have an interesting use case, I'm probably interested in figuring it out somehow.

-If you have any questions or comments, feel free to reach out to me on BlueSky @sgoguen.bsky.social or on Twitter @sgoguen.
+You can also contact me on BlueSky @sgoguen.bsky.social or Twitter @sgoguen.